-Roll out pastry on a floured surface to line a greased, loose-bottomed 27cm-diameter, 2.5cm-deep tart tin.
-Push pastry into the sides, prick with a fork, line with 4 pieces of clingfilm, then fill with rice or dried beans.
-Chill tart case for 1–2 hours.
+Roll out the pastry on a floured surface to line a greased, loose-bottomed 27cm-diameter, 2.5cm-deep tart tin.
+Push the pastry into the sides, prick with a fork, line with 4 pieces of clingfilm, then fill with rice or dried beans.
+Chill the tart case for 1 to 2 hours.

-Meanwhile, preheat oven to 180C/gas 4.
-Bake the tart case (clingfilm and rice in place) for 10 minutes, then remove clingfilm and rice and cook for another 5 minutes.
-Remove and turn oven down to 170C/gas 3.
+Meanwhile, preheat the oven to 180°C/350°F/gas 4.
+Bake the tart case (clingfilm and rice in place) for 10 minutes, then remove the clingfilm and rice, and cook for another 5 minutes.
+Remove and turn the oven down to 170°C/325°F/gas 3.